-You are on your own to assemble the apparatus to conduct an experiment, as well as calibrate and troubleshoot equipment.
+You are on your own to assemble the apparatus needed to conduct an experiment.

 You must develop your own procedures for conducting an experiment and analyzing the data.
 Although such procedures are often provided in equipment manuals, those procedures are often flawed or designed for instructional purposes.
 Your must develop procedures appropriate for a research laboratory environment, not an instructional laboratory environment.